leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 *Skirt buttons*
 {: .fs-2 .text-grey-dk-000 }

 The construction of a button consists of four parts; (1) button, (2) mechanical switch, (3) housing, and (4) lock ring.
+The mechanical switch is held in the housing, which is inserted through the front of a skirt hex opening, and secured in place from behind with a lock ring.

 ![Exploded view of Meteyou's GCode Button](../../../../assets/images/gcode-button-exploded.png) *Exploded view of Meteyou's GCode Button*
 {: .fs-2 .text-grey-dk-000 }

-The mechanical switch is held in the housing, which is inserted through the front of a skirt hex opening, and secured in place from behind with a lock ring.
 I kept the wiring as simple as possible.
 One con is that, because the LEDs are installed in the switch housing, they are south facing and the lighting is uneven.

 **LEDs** - Each mechanical switch has an embedded 2x3x4 LED, with the leads poking out the bottom.
 The positive leads and negative leads are wired inline, and terminate in a MicroFit connector.
-Since I just want the LEDs on when the printer is powered, any 5V source and ground pin will work and there is no logic/data pins/extra hardware to worry about.
+Since I just want the LEDs on when the printer is powered, any 5V source and ground pin will work and there are no logic/data pins/extra hardware to worry about.

 ![Skirt Button LED Wiring](../../../../assets/images/skirt-buttons-wiring-leds.jpg) *Skirt Button LED Wiring*